webqit/oohtml/README.md

 </body>
 ```

-Now, on resolution, an `<import>` elements will stand by somewhere with a view to returning to its slot on any event that gets the slot empty.
+On resolution, an `<import>` element will stand by somewhere with a view to returning to its slot on any event that gets the slot empty.
 In fact, `<import>` elements maintain a *live* relationship with the modules they point to and with the contents that go into their slot.

 So, if we dynamically changed the module ID declaration above to point to another module, *imports* will be resolved again, this time, from the new module.